GFynbo/100DaysofCode/Round1.md

 Not as much time to work on GoudaTime today, but still got a few things done.
 I was able to fix the navbar to allow for active link styling and updated the profile page.
 I allow the user to edit there profile via a modal from the profile page and update via post request to a different view.
 ***
 *Okay progress, more tomorrow*

+## Day 9 - December 15th, 2017
+Short day today due to finals and studying.
+It may have been short but it was actually incredibly productive.
+I was able to implement the delete feature on the matches page and update the about page to make working contact buttons.
+Additionally, I updated the modals to change for each restaurant thanks to javascript.
+Also in a huge but surprisingly easy step, I removed the deny model and manager and replaced it with a single field in the existing match model.
+This should reduce database calls and simply the process of keeping track.
+***
+*Okay progress, more tomorrow*